Mashkoor Hussain Yaad: Literary career

 Just before he graduated from school, Yaad became editor of the newspaper Pukar.
 In his capacity as editor, Yaad was able to closely observe India's independence movement and the Pakistan movement.
 He also met and interviewed leaders of these movements, including Muhammad Ali Jinnah and Jawaharlal Nehru.

+In Pakistan, he served as Editor of Literary magazine “Hamayuon” in Lahore Pakistan from 1948 to 1950.
+He worked as lecturer and professor of Urdu literature at Government College, Lahore starting from 1963 up to his retirement in 1985.
+Meanwhile, he also served as Editor-in-Chief of Monthly Literary magazine Zaafran during 1970s.

-In Pakistan, his literary career was re-launched after he became Professor of Urdu at Government College, Lahore and published Azadi Ki Chiragh.
+His literary career was re-launched after he became Professor of Urdu at Government College, Lahore and published Azadi Ki Chiragh.

+Afterwards, he served as Editor in Chief of Monthly Chashmak published from Lahore, Pakistan in 1989 as well as Chief Editor of a magazine by Misbah ul Quran Trust from 1989 to 1995.
+In 1999, Pakistan Government appointed him at Chair Pakistan at Tehran University Tehran Iran.

+During his career, he was also appointed as a distinguished member of the following important governmental committees: